TylerLu/Developer-Finder/README.md

 ### Azure Services

 Azure Services are also used to implement the application.
 The following services are used.

 1. Function App
-  * Logs custom metrics to Application Insights
+  * Logs custom metrics to Application Insights.
 2. Logic App
-  * Sends SMS text messages to users when they receive a message in the chat portion of the application.
+  * Sends SMS text messages to users.
 3. Application Insights
   * Store custom metrics for the application.